Answers to your frequently asked questions

 Once you complete the online application, we will be in contact with you to discuss your business in further detail to initially determine if CIAP is a good fit for your company’s current road map.

-Once the applications for 2020 have closed, our CIAP board will determine the finalists for this year’s cohort.
-Applicants will receive notice of their acceptance/rejection by the end of May 2020.
+Once the applications have closed, our CIAP board will determine the finalists for the cohort.
+Applicants will receive notice of their acceptance/rejection.

 Can I apply if I'm not a Canadian resident?